nathan-a-king/website/content/posts/the-mispricing-of-understanding.md

 ### When the Market Starts to Notice

-Today, markets can’t see cognition.
+Today, markets can't see cognition.
 Token counts, seat licenses, API calls—they measure usage, not understanding.
 A user who builds a multi-step reasoning workflow pays the same as someone who asks for a haiku.
-To the ledger, both are “one request.”
-The result is a global subsidy: billions in compute quietly fund humanity’s crash course in post-human reasoning.
+To the ledger, both are "one request."
+The result is a global subsidy: billions in compute quietly fund humanity's crash course in post-human reasoning.

 But what happens when the market _can_ see cognition?
 When systems learn to measure learning—tracking prompt evolution, adaptation speed, feedback sophistication—pricing will differentiate.
 High-literacy users and institutions will command better tools, faster access, higher costs justified by higher RoC.
 Personalized pricing of comprehension will end the subsidy and concentrate value among the fastest learners.